ReginaSherman/ga-project-2/README.md

 You must make a proposal and submit it to your squad leader by Friday at noon.
 Your squad leader will review and approve your proposal or meet with you to refine the scope.
 Your proposal **must** include:

-- A collection of wireframes - hand-drawn or digitally created - outlining the important pages of your site, as well as the critical states of your project, drawing a component hierarchy would be a great way to indicate which components need state and which components need props.
-- A proposal including:
-	- A description of the project you'll be building with the objective described in non-technical language.
+- A **description of the project** you'll be building with the objective described in non-technical language.
+- Hand-drawn or digitally created **wireframes** outlining the key views within your app.
+- A collection of **user stories representing project MVP**.
+You may include additional information about post-MVP plans for your application.
-	- A link to the API you plan to use and an example of the data response you will use.
+- A link to the **API** you plan to use and an **example of the data response** you will use.
+- A **visual of your component hierarchy**.
+Think of the the critical states of your project and identify the data that each component will need.
+Optionally, indicate which components need state and which components will recieve props.
+- If you plan on incorporating a component library, include a link in your proposal.

+> ### :triangular_flag_on_post: IMPORTANT:
-  	- **YOU ARE REQUIRED TO SHOW THAT YOU CAN RECEIVE THE DATA NEEDED TO SUPPORT YOUR PROPOSAL**.
+> **YOU ARE REQUIRED TO SHOW THAT YOU CAN RECEIVE THE DATA NEEDED TO SUPPORT YOUR PROPOSAL**.
 Try out your API in the browser or using [Postman](https://www.getpostman.com/) before you get too emotionally invested in your idea to make sure the API works the way you think it does.
-	- A visual of your component hierarchy.
-	- A section clearly defining MVP and POST MVP.
-	- If you plan on incorporating a component library, include a link in your proposal.

-**Refer to the [project worksheet](/project-worksheet.md) file in this repo to help structure your proposal.**
+Use the **[Project Worksheet](/project-worksheet.md)** in this repository to prepare your proposal.
+For additional guidance in completing the worksheet, refer to the [Project Proposal Example](project-proposal-example.md).

 ## APIs